astridx/meinblog/content/posts/cassiopeia/1allgemeines-zu cassiopeia-und-joomla4.en.md

 All styles that are used by default are contained in this file, including the `@media` queries for different screen sizes.
 To change these default styles, it is necessary to create your own CSS stylesheet.
 This custom style file overrides the Cassiopiea definitions as we wish for our website.
 Cassiopeia is written to recognise a stylesheet called 'user.css', which is located in the CSS subdirectory of the Cassiopeia files.
 Using a separate stylesheet makes it possible to access the new styles easily and quickly.
 Moreover, you do not run the risk of overwriting your own changes when you update your Joomla installation.

 > You want to do more than just change CSS?
 Perhaps you are wondering how to create a child template for Cassiopeia.
 Many know this from the CMS Wordpress.
-In Joomla, this worked differently until Joomla 4.1.
-To protect yourself from overwriting your own new code during a Joomla update, you have to copy the corresponding template and make the changes in the copy.
-The advantage of working on a copy is that you do not lose the changes you made when updating.
-The disadvantage is that you have to integrate updates to Cassiopeia itself into your copy yourself, if you want these new functions.
-Since Joomla 4.1 this drawback is [fixed](https://github.com/joomla/joomla-cms/pull/35874)[^github.com/joomla/joomla-cms/pull/35874].
-With the introduction of child templates in Joomla 4.1, locations of media files in the Cassiopeia template changed.
-The path to the *template media folders* was before Joomla 4.1 `templates/cassiopeia/`.
-Template media folders are the folders `css`, `images`, `fonts`, `js` and `scss`.
+In Joomla, this worked differently until version 4.1.
+To protect yourself from overwriting your own new code during a Joomla update, you had to copy the corresponding template and make the changes in the copy.
+The advantage of working on a copy was that you did not lose the changes you made when updating.
+The disadvantage was that you had to integrate updates to Cassiopeia into your copy yourself if you wanted these new functions.
+Since Joomla 4.1, this drawback has been [fixed](https://github.com/joomla/joomla-cms/pull/35874)[^github.com/joomla/joomla-cms/pull/35874].
+With the introduction of child templates in Joomla 4.1, it is possible to create a template where you only change the things you want to customise.
+Everything else is used by a parent template.
+To be able to offer this function, it is necessary to change the locations of the media files in the Cassiopeia template.
+The path to the _template media folders_ was `templates/cassiopeia/` before Joomla 4.1.
+Template media folders are `css`, `images`, `fonts`, `js` and `scss`.
 As of Joomla 4.1, the files are located in the directory `media/templates/site/cassiopeia/`.
-Is it necessary to pay attention to anything when updating from Joomla 4.0 to Joomla 4.1?
+Do I have to pay attention to anything when updating from Joomla 4.0 to Joomla 4.1?
 Short answer: No, Joomla takes care of everything.
 For example, if you have created a `templates/cassiopeia/css/user.css`, this file will automatically be moved to `media/templates/site/cassiopeia/css/user.css` after the update from 4.0 to 4.1.

 ## What is SCSS or Sass?<!-- \index{SCSS!What is it?} --><!-- \index{Sass!What is it?} -->